 Begging is a social problem indeed and in Bangladesh, begging is embedded in its socio-cultural realities.
-What is more disgracing is that, begging here is influenced by religious sentiments of the society.
+What is more disgracing is that begging here is influenced by the religious sentiments of the society.

-In last few years, some certain areas in the capital have been freed from beggars-free but poverty, natural disaster, migration, river erosion, landlessness, physical disablement and urbanization are the main factors that have pushed the number of beggars up in the country.
+In the last few years, some certain areas in the capital have been freed from beggars-free but poverty, natural disaster, migration, river erosion, landlessness, physical disablement, and urbanization are the main factors that have pushed the number of beggars up in the country.

 Therefore, authorities concerned should undertake necessary measures to rehabilitee them by involving them in different income-generating works.
 Also, NGOs, social workers and wealthy persons of the society should come forward to help those hapless beggars.